Skip advert

 • Not the most fun to drive

-With up to 199 miles of range, enough space for four passengers, useful standard kit and distinctive styling, the Citroën e-C3 already has plenty of appeal.
-The clincher, though, is that it can be bought brand-new for under £22,000.
+With a range of up to 199 miles, enough space for four passengers, useful standard kit and distinctive styling, the Citroën e-C3 already has plenty of appeal.
+The clincher, though, is that it can be bought brand-new for just over £22,000.

 Although it looks like a beefy little SUV at first appearance, the Citroën e-C3 is actually more similar in size to the Vauxhall Corsa Electric.
 To keep costs down, the brand has taken a back-to-basics approach with its electric supermini, with cheaper materials and a lack of any particularly groundbreaking tech.